-- Total compensation excluding bonuses in 2021 was set to be flat for Ms. Shelley-Kessler and Mr. Malin to reflect the challenging environment of the health care industry due to the effects of COVID-19.
-They were both promoted to Co-President roles during 2020 and this increase in workload and responsibility was not reflected in 2021 compensation as a result of the pandemic.
-Actual bonuses for both Ms. Shelley-Kessler and Mr. Malin were slightly higher in 2021 as a result of bonus funding that was near target for FAD performance and a near-target score on the subjective component, which was a little higher than Ms. Simpson to reflect the higher level of Co-President activities and contribution. - 2021 cash bonuses were below target at 81.9% for Ms. Simpson and 87.4% for Ms. Shelley-Kessler and Mr. Malin, reflecting performance against goals that were set during the pandemic and the Company's assessment of their individual performance. - The 2021 bonus plan was 50% based on 2021 diluted FAD excluding non-recurring items and excluding all revenue and expense related to the Senior Lifestyle and Senior Care/Abri Health portfolio pre and post transition ("Adjusted FAD") per share.
-The exclusions were to remove items outside of management control from the performance assessment.
-The final Adjusted FAD performance was 99% of the Adjusted FAD goal and funded 81% target for the Adjusted FAD portion of the bonus, while the other 50% was based on subjective assessment of each executive officer. - Equity awards during 2021 had grant date fair value as reported in the Summary Compensation Table that was approximately 50% contingent on our four-year TSR, with a requirement that TSR is 21.6% over four years to earn at least target (with the opportunity to earn awards after only three years if TSR is at least 15.8%, which is the same compound annual growth rate).
-These goals were not reduced due to COVID-19 difficulties and reflected the same performance expectations for the 50% of equity granted as MSUs in 2016 through 2020. - Approximately 50% of the long-term equity incentive awards granted to our executive officers in 2021 was performance contingent and this remained the case in 2022.
+- The 2022 bonus plan was 50% based on 2022 diluted FAD excluding non-recurring items adjusted to include a \$1.2 million lease termination fee received and exclude the effect of equity issuances during 2022 ("Adjusted FAD").
+The inclusion of the lease termination fee income in the performance assessment was to reward executives for the negotiation efforts of receiving additional income from the sale.
+Also, the exclusion of the effects of the equity issuance from the performance assessment was due to inherent dilution of using equity as a source of capital.
+The final Adjusted FAD performance was 109% of the Adjusted FAD goal and funded 109% target for the Adjusted FAD portion of the bonus, while the other 50% was based on subjective assessment of each executive officer and was funded at the same level that was earned under the portion of the formula that was driven by Adjusted FAD versus the goal. - Equity awards during 2022 had grant date fair value as reported in the Summary Compensation Table that was approximately 50% contingent on our four-year TSR, with a requirement that TSR is 21.6% over four years to earn at least target (with the opportunity to earn awards after only three years if TSR is at least 15.8%, which is the same compound annual growth rate).
+The CEO's 2022 equity grant value was set slightly below the median of peer data available to the committee at the time.
+These goals were not reduced due to COVID-19 difficulties and reflected the same performance expectations for the 50% of equity granted as MSUs in 2016 through 2021. - Approximately 50% of the long-term equity incentive awards granted to our executive officers in 2022 was performance contingent and this remained the case in 2023.

-2021 "Say-On-Pay" Vote
+2022 "Say-On-Pay" Vote

-At LTC's 2021 Annual Meeting of Stockholders, approximately 94% of the votes cast in the advisory "say-on-pay" vote were for approval of named executive officer compensation.
-The Board and Compensation Committee have considered the results of the 2021 "say-on-pay" vote and believe that it indicates that stockholders are supportive of the executive compensation program, which has been generally continued with the same structure and value in 2022.
+At LTC's 2022 Annual Meeting of Stockholders, approximately 91% of the votes cast in the advisory "say-on-pay" vote were for approval of named executive officer compensation.
+The Board and Compensation Committee have considered the results of the 2022 "say-on-pay" vote and believe that it indicates that stockholders are supportive of the executive compensation program, which has been generally continued with the same structure and value in 2023.
 The Board and Compensation Committee will continue to consider "say-on-pay" votes in formulating future executive compensation policies and decisions.